Navigating Life Transitions: The Importance of Psychological Assessments

 Attachment and Self-Awareness: How You Relate and Cope

-A psychological assessment typically includes an intake meeting, testing sessions, and a feedback meeting where we review the results and discuss recommendations.
-Assessments that include learning and education components typically result in a comprehensive report you can share with your university’s accessibility office if you wish, along with personalized suggestions for how to manage academics, stress, and relationships more effectively.
+A psychological assessment typically includes an intake meeting, testing sessions, and a feedback meeting.
+During the feedback meeting, we review the results and discuss recommendations.
+Assessments that include learning and education components typically result in a comprehensive report.
+You can share this report with your university’s accessibility office if you wish.
+It also includes personalized suggestions for managing academics, stress, and relationships more effectively.

 Our approach is supportive, reflective, and never one-size-fits-all.
-We aim to help you understand yourself—so that any accommodations or next steps feel like part of a bigger picture, not just a label.
+We aim to help you understand yourself.
+This way, any accommodations or next steps feel like part of a bigger picture, not just a label.

 If you’re preparing for university or college or aren't sure yet and want to start with a clearer sense of who you are and how you work best, we’d be happy to talk with you about whether an assessment might be helpful.
 We are also familiar with the assessment standards and test batteries required by the University of Toronto and other institutions that satisfy their standards to meet the criteria for academic accommodations.